racker/salus-telemetry-bundle/README.md

 ![](img/active-profiles-dev.png)

-The run configuration for `apps/auth-service` needs the following "Override Parameters" set to the values returned by the [setup-app-role.sh script](#setting-up-vault-for-development-usage):
+The run configuration for `apps/auth-service` also needs the following "Override Parameters" set to the values returned by the [setup-app-role.sh script](#setting-up-vault-for-development-usage):
 ```
   vault.app-role.role-id
   vault.app-role.secret-id
 ```

+The run configuration for `apps/ambassador` also needs the "Working directory" set to the `dev` directory of this bundle module.
+That will ensure it can read the development-time certificates from the `certs` directory contained there.

 For example:
 ![](img/auth-service-props.png)